modelscope/agentscope/docs/sphinx_doc/en/source/tutorial/206-prompt.md

 `DashScopeChatWrapper` encapsulates the DashScope chat API, which takes a list of messages as input.
 The message must obey the following rules (updated in 2024/03/22):

-- Require `role` and `content` fields, and `role` must be either `"user"` or `"assistant"`.
+- Require `role` and `content` fields, and `role` must be either `"user"` `"system"` or `"assistant"`.
+- If `role` is `"system"`, this message must and can only be the first message in the list.
 - The `user` and `assistant` must speak alternatively.
 - The `user` must speak in the beginning and end of the input messages list.

 #### Prompt Strategy

-Currently, we provide a simple strategy for `DashScopeChatWrapper`: combine all input messages into a string, and feed it into a `"user"` message.
+Currently, we provide a simple strategy for `DashScopeChatWrapper`: combine all input messages into a string, and feed it into a `"system"` message.

 An example is shown below: